 Indian Programmes Advisory Committee (IPAC)

-The committee advises on Indian TV, radio and digital content.
+The committee advises on Indian media content.

 Publications Consultative Panel (PCP)